Khosraw/PWSH-Comp.-Club-Problems-2023-24/Connect 4/README.md

 O represents Sally
 ## Input Format

 The first line consists of an integer T, the number of test cases to follow.
-Each test case contains an integer N the number of lines to follow.
-Each line represents one row of the Connect Four board.
+Each test case contains ofan integer N the number of lines to follow, followed by N lines.
+Each line represents one row of the Connect 4 board.

 ## Output Format